Preamble

 Aptitude and attitude

-Students must have the capacity and desire to develop the high level of professionalism expected in the PharmD program and the profession of pharmacy.
-Students must conduct themselves in a manner consistent with the College’s Guiding Principles for professionalism that include respect for others, honesty and integrity, compassion and empathy, and duty and responsibility.
-This means having a strong work ethic, developing and maintaining a professional image and attitude, appropriate interpersonal skills, and understanding professional boundaries.
+Students must have the capacity and desire to develop the high level of professionalism expected in the profession of pharmacy and the PharmD program.
+This means having a strong work ethic, developing and maintaining a professional image and attitude, appropriate interpersonal skills, and maintaining professional boundaries.
 They must be able to effectively and sensitively relate to people of all genders, ages, races, sexual orientations, political, cultural, and religious backgrounds.
 Students must be able to creatively problem solve, to manage multiple competing demands, be adaptable, and confident in their decision-making.
 They must have the ability to reflect on their own performance, receive and provide constructive feedback, and demonstrate a commitment to lifelong learning and development.

 Information gathering/sensory skills

-Students must be able to participate in learning situations that require skill in gathering and remembering information about a patient, a client, a group, an organization, a community, or the population in the course of an assessment.
+Students must be able to participate in learning situations that require skill in gathering, retaining, and recalling information about a patient, a client, a group, an organization, a community, or the population in the course of an assessment.
 This information is normally acquired through observing, listening, talking to others, and by gathering information from charts, reports, the scientific literature, and other written material.
 The student must be able to observe a patient and acquire visual, auditory, and tactile information.

 Students who have sensory limitations (e.g., in vision, hearing, or touch), or in perceptual integration of information from those senses, need to be able to seek out and use adaptive methods and/or technology to compensate for their limitations.